rnietoe/Training/docs/AWS/09-Applications.md

 ## AppStream 2.0

 allow virtual applications to be accessed from the cloud.
-Sample of office 365
+Sample of Office365

 ## Analytics